 If an emergency puts you in the position of dealing with an ER, urgent care facility, or hospital on someone else's behalf, here's useful advice on how to get the best outcome for your loved one.
 Even after the event, these sources have tips for follow-up care, as well as for how to handle the next emergency.

-While it's nearly impossible to plan for the unexpected, it is possible to be prepared for an ER visit, or for when it turns into a hospital stay.
-Having all the relevant details ready to hand allow ER staff to do a much better job of assessing and stabilizing a patient in crisis, and avoids potentially dangerous misunderstandings.
+While it's nearly impossible to plan for the unexpected, it is possible to be prepared for an Urgent Care or ER visit, or for when an urgent check turns into a hospital stay.
+Having all the relevant details ready to hand allows staff to do a much better job of assessing and stabilizing a patient in crisis, and avoids potentially dangerous misunderstandings.
 Here are some handy checklists and suggestions for collecting the relevant medical information into an easy-to-grab resource.

 Ideas on the other pages in this Guide - especially the section for Organizational Tools and Tech - can also be really useful.

 Thinking ahead to large-scale emergencies - like wildfire, earthquake, flood, or multi-day power outage - takes these preparations to the next level.
 See our guide on Emergency Preparedness for how to do this.